This version of the essay has been lightly edited. You can find the original here.

 Consider Sirius, the brightest star in the night sky.
 If you told me that Sirius is as big as a million Earths, I would feel like that's a lot of Earths.
 If, instead, you told me that you could fit a billion Earths inside Sirius … I would still just feel like that's a lot of Earths.

 The feelings are almost identical.
-In context, my brain grudgingly admits that a billion is a lot larger than a million, and puts forth a token effort to feel like a billion-Earth-sized star is bigger than a million-Earth-sized star.
-But out of context — if I wasn't anchored at "a million" when I heard "a billion" — both these numbers just feel vaguely large.
+In context, my brain grudgingly admits that a billion is a lot larger than a million, and puts forth a token effort to feel like a one-billion-Earths-sized star is bigger than a one-million-Earths-sized star.
+But out of context — if I weren’t anchored at "a million" when I heard "a billion" — both of these numbers just feel vaguely large.

-This phenomena is related to scope insensitivity, and it's important to me because I live in a world where sometimes the things I care about are really really numerous.
+This phenomenon is related to scope insensitivity, and it's important to me because I live in a world where sometimes the things I care about are really, really numerous.

-For example, billions of people live in squalor, with hundreds of millions of them deprived of basic needs and/or dying from disease.
+For example, billions of people live in dire poverty, with hundreds of millions of them deprived of basic needs and/or dying from disease.
 And though most of them are out of my sight, I still care about them.

 Knowing this, I care about every single individual on this planet.
 The problem is, my brain is simply incapable of taking the amount of caring I feel for a single person and scaling it up by a billion times.
 I lack the internal capacity to feel that much.
 My care-o-meter simply doesn't go up that far.

 It's a common trope that courage isn't about being fearless; it's about being afraid but doing the right thing anyway.
 In the same sense, caring about the world isn't about having a gut feeling that corresponds to the amount of suffering in the world; it's about doing the right thing anyway.
 Even without the feeling.